 You will spend a lot of time feeding your baby, so get comfortable.
 A comfortable chair or glider is one of the most important pieces of nursery furniture.
 Put it next to a small side table (you can also use a nightstand).
 Use this area for smaller items like your coffee, water, and other necessities.
 I always had a few extra burping cloths nearby as well for the spit up that was bound to happen.

-I wouldn’t mind rocking a baby for hours in this pretty glider area Brittany has set up.
+I wouldn’t mind rocking a baby for hours in this pretty glider area that Loverly Grey has set up.
 Okay, maybe hours would be a tad too long.
+But this set up looks comfortable and functional!

-This comfortable breastfeeding station shows you how she organized everything for breastfeeding.
+This comfortable breastfeeding station from Healthy Little Mama shows you how she organized everything for breastfeeding.
 That little basket for mom is so smart!

-Look at this nursing, rocking, and reading station that will grow with your baby.
+Look how Best Friends for Frosting organized this corner of her nursery for nursing, rocking, and reading.
+This area will grow with your baby.
 You can use it for feeding and rocking now and storytelling and snuggling as your baby grows.
 The shelving unit is perfect to hold things like books and toys.

 Get ready for fun diaper changes!
 They really aren’t so bad.
 Use a dedicated changing table or a changing pad on top of a dresser.